 Review the RI&E and adjust it regularly

-You have to review your RI&E regularly and adjust it if needed.
+You should regularly review your RI&E and adjust it if necessary.
 Are you changing work processes or workplaces?
-Then this can influence the RI&E and the action plan.
-Working conditions can change, too.
-And sometimes new risks develop.
-An example of this was the coronavirus.
+If so, this sometimes affects the RI&E and the action plan.
+Working conditions may also change.
+And sometimes there are new insights.
+For example, about the health effects of a particular chemical, working with a new machine, or moving to new premises.